jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### 🔧 Examples:
     > rqs 10
-    	(Remove 10 quest stacks to whoever uses this command)
+    	(Remove 10 quest stacks from whoever uses this command)
     > removequeststack 20 6
-    	(Remove 10 quest stack to Player 6.)
+    	(Remove 20 quest stacks from Player 6.)

 <a name="cmd-removequeststack-uiAvailability"></a>